gicolek/WP-Base-Theme/README.md

 Base Theme would include the shortcodes.php file from the includes directory.

-Full, sample config file can be found within the base-config directory
+Full, sample config file can be found within the base-config directory.

+# Todos List / Enchancements

+* Add callback functions to the Theme Settings class, allowing custom classes
+* Extend WP_Widget class with to facilitate creation of Widgets
+* Add some generic screenshot
+* Add support for more features
+- auto sidebar creation
+- auto nav menu creation